Surgery for liver cancer

 Removing part of the liver (partial hepatectomy)

 Surgery to remove the part of the liver with the cancer is called a partial hepatectomy.
-If all of the cancer the surgeon can see at the time of the operation can be removed, you have the best outlook.
-But most liver cancers cannot be completely removed.
-Often the cancer is large, is in many different parts of the liver, or has spread beyond the liver.
-Also, many people with cirrhosis do not have enough healthy liver to be able to remove even part of it to get rid of the cancer.
+This can be used to treat a single tumor that has not grown into blood vessels in someone who does not have poor liver function.
+Many patients with early stage liver cancers cannot have this surgery because they do not have enough healthy liver to be able to remove even part of it to get rid of the cancer.

 A liver transplant may be an option for some people with small liver cancers.
 Transplant is usually only an option for patients with 1 to 3 small tumors that cannot be totally removed, either because of where they are found or because their liver function is poor.

 Patients often must wait a long time – often too long – for a liver to be found for transplant.
 For this reason, doctors often suggest other treatments (like ablation or embolization) while a person is waiting for a new liver.

 Possible risks and side effects of a liver transplant: People who get a liver transplant have the same surgery risks as listed above.
-They also have to be given drugs to help suppress the immune system and prevent the body from rejecting the new organ.
+They also have to be given drugs to help suppress their immune system and prevent rejection of the new organ.
 These drugs have their own risks and side effects, especially the risk of getting serious infections.
-Some of the drugs used to prevent rejection can also cause other health problems.

 Last Medical Review: 11/19/2014